solacecommunity/spring-solace-leader-election/README.md

   leader:
     permit-anonymous-groups: true
 ```
-Be aware of the side effect, to be able to join groups via JMX you may not want to be joined from this application.
+:warning: Be aware of the side effect, to be able to join groups via JMX you may not want to be joined from this application.

 ### Join group FIRST_USE